NDNewell/frontend-nanodegree-feedreader/README.md

 * This project consisted of being given a web-based application that reads RSS feeds.
 The original developer included an incomplete testing suite using [ Jasmine](http://jasmine.github.io/).
-The project aim was to complete the testing suite.
+The project aim was to complete the testing suite by writing tests that pass.

 ### Instructions
 ----------------

-* Run index.html in your browser or
+* Run index.html in your browser

-  Or
+  or

 * Open https://github.com/NDNewell/frontend-nanodegree-feedreader